Editorial by Industrial Quick Search

 The commitment of many people has resulted in a significant reduction in VOC and HAP emissions during the past few years.
 However, global climate change has brought carbon emissions to the forefront of concern.
 As a result, policymakers and environmentalists are collaborating to draft legislation to reduce carbon emissions drastically.
 Given these recent and impending laws, manufacturers may need to be ready to discover alternatives to incinerators and oxidizers.
 These alternatives include filtering system components like mist collectors, wet scrubbers, dry scrubbers, electrostatic precipitators, etc.

-Another oxidizer is a carbon absorber, also known as an air scrubber.
-They function by filtering polluted air as it passes over or through an activated carbon bed.
-The carbon bed absorbs and traps the VOCs as the air stream passes, releasing only clean air.
+Another type of air pollution control equipment is a carbon adsorber that filters polluted air as it passes over or through an activated carbon bed.
+The carbon bed adsorbs and traps the VOCs as the air stream passes, releasing only clean air.

 Many different processes and valuable materials, including lithium hydroxide, sodium hydroxide, amines (such as monoethanolamine), minerals, and zeolites, can be used in carbon absorbers (ex., serpentinite).

 It is an air purification system that filters or cools the airstream as it enters the scrubber to remove particulate matter from the air.
-Wet and dry air scrubbers are the two varieties distinguished by how they remove particles.
+Wet and dry air scrubbers are distinguished by how they remove particles.
 An air scrubber's main purpose is to purify the air after it has been polluted with harmful gasses, chemicals, fumes, and pollutants.

 Wet air scrubbers employ liquid solvents, while dry scrubbers use solid materials to remove pollutants.
 Both eliminate associated odors and gas contaminants from industrial exhaust streams.
 Wet air scrubbers often remove more pollutants from the air than dry air scrubbers do.
 As they prevent pollutants from contaminating outside air, they are essential for industrial manufacturing or wastewater treatment plants.
 Wet air scrubbers can come in various shapes and sizes and can be used in any industry that releases air pollutants.